TheHenrick/gmail-migrator/README.md

 - Python 3.12+
 - Poetry (for dependency management)
-- Docker (optional, for containerized deployment)
+- Docker and Docker Compose (optional, for containerized deployment)

 ### Installation